Continually Evolving Your Training

 - A New Look at Planks

 This entry was posted on Monday, March 29th, 2010 at 10:47 pm and is filed under athletic strength training lift odd objects, feats of strength bending, grip strength, how to improve grip strength, improve grip strength crush, kettlebell training, old strongman feats of strength, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson